University of Auckland: Alumni recognition programmes

 The University of Auckland celebrates the achievements of its graduates through dedicated alumni recognition programmes.
 Each year, it hosts the Distinguished Alumni Awards to honour graduates who have made outstanding contributions in their fields.
+The 2025 Taumata Distinguished Alumni Award recipients were property developer Peter Cooper, Beca chief executive Amelia Linzey, Auckland City Missioner Helen Robinson and producer Stephen Stehlin, with Craig Piggott named young alumnus of the year.

-The University also runs a biennial 40 Under 40 (University of Auckland) initiative, which recognises forty alumni aged forty and under, for their leadership, innovation, and service across a range of disciplines.
+The university also runs a biennial "40 Under 40" initiative, which recognises forty alumni aged forty and under, for their leadership, innovation, and service across a range of disciplines.